iamalexyundev/learning-rust/README.md

 ## Currently at

-Chapter 15.1: Using Box<T> to Get a Recursive Type with a Known Size
+Chapter 15.2: Implicit Deref Coercions with Functions and Methods